ashu05g/ObserveAI_TakeHome_Asses/docs/TECHNICAL_WRITEUP.md

 App entry: `api/main.py:46` instantiates FastAPI; `api/main.py:34-43` defines the `lifespan` context manager that validates all 9 required env vars at startup (listed at `api/main.py:16-26`) and warms the Langfuse client.

+#### Backend choice — FastAPI vs n8n / Make.com

+The assignment lists n8n and Make.com as suggested integration platforms ("or custom framework of your choice").
+We took the custom-framework path.
+Three things in this codebase would have been hard or impossible to build in a low-code workflow tool:

+1. **The `"async": False` + JSON-stringify response shape that fixed VAPI's "Success." bug.** The fix lives at `scripts/vapi_sync.py:72` (tool config) and `api/routers/lookup.py:56` (`json.dumps(result_dict)`).
+Neither setting is exposed in n8n's tool-call UI — we'd have hit the bug and had no surface to fix it from.
+The diagnostic that surfaced the bug (`scripts/inspect_call.py`) is also a standalone Python tool, not a workflow.

+2. **The QA scorer's N/A weight redistribution math** at `api/services/qa_scorer.py:88-105` (`weighted_score`). n8n's expression language can't cleanly filter+sum+renormalize a list of dicts.
+The realistic implementation in n8n would be a Code node containing the same Python — at which point we've kept Python and added a wrapper.

+3. **The single-trace-per-call Langfuse waterfall.** OpenTelemetry parent-context manipulation (`api/services/langfuse_client.py:103-110`) is not exposed in any low-code platform.
+The fallback — one Langfuse trace per webhook hit — is exactly the regression we worked through during the OTel refactor.

+Plus the 175-test pytest suite with HTTP-boundary mocking (`tests/test_*.py`), the constant-time HMAC verification at `api/utils/auth.py:13`, and Pydantic validation at every external boundary (`api/models/*.py`) have no equivalents in n8n.
+The trade-off was setup time — n8n would have shipped a *minimum-spec* demo faster — but not this one.

 ### Data — Airtable

 Two tables, schema and seed managed by scripts.